 —Rev. Russell Heiland firstname.lastname@example.org

 P.S.
-I have a weekly BLOG page.
+I have a BLOG page.
 Take a look for what’s on my mind.

 P.P.S.
 If you still have questions after viewing this page, check our Frequently Asked Questions (FAQs) page.

 P.P.P.S.
-We publish a weekly newsletter.
-To keep current on upcoming services and events, subscribe now.
+We publish weekly newsletters.
+To keep current on both upcoming services and church sponsored events, subscribe now.

 We recognize the uncertainty that often comes with entering a place for the first time, and offer these words to help smooth the way for your first visit to Unity of Fairfax.